IFTA reporting and the ELD mandate

 As three million drivers will be impacted by the upcoming ELD mandate, many have been motivated to make better use of telematics systems for managing their fleet.
 This was on many people’s minds at the 2016 Annual IFTA / IRP Audit Workshop, where the focus was the future of IFTA reporting.
 IFTA is the International Fuel Tax Agreement for reporting and paying taxes on fuel by interjurisdictional carriers (IJCs).
 At the workshop, there was a special emphasis on the use of electronic logging and how to audit these systems.

-Leveraging ELD Devices for IFTA Reporting
+How to leverage ELD Devices for IFTA Reporting

 Since all IFTA fleets will also be using electronic logging devices (ELD) for Hours of Service compliance, they should leverage their ELDs for automating IFTA reporting.

 Benefits of Automating IFTA Fuel Tax Reporting:

 - Automatically calculate distance traveled by jurisdiction for each vehicle.